Understanding and improving children’s well-being in local areas

 Feedback sessions are facilitated by our staff for the commissioners, key agencies and practitioners.
 These sessions aim to stimulate discussion and encourage action and change for local children.

-Portsmouth City Council commissioned our work earlier this year.
-They said: 'The results of the survey are informing the development of the priorities and action plans of our Children's Trust Board.
+Portsmouth City Council commissioned our well-being research in 2014.
+Over 4,100 children and young people took part.
+The council said: 'The results of the survey are informing the development of the priorities and action plans of our Children's Trust Board.
 One of the issues that was highlighted in [our] report was around bullying and safety, we have recently published an anti-bullying toolkit for schools.
 It has received national recognition and has been well received by schools.'

 Survey and follow-up

 The combination of the survey with follow-up consultations and feedback means that our research is uniquely positioned to capture local data that can be compared to national averages, as well as giving children and young people a voice and obtaining a more detailed understanding of their lives.